molsysbio/RUCova/README.md

 ### 4. Evaluate the benefit of RUCova

-We recommend to calculate the Pearson correlation coefficients between markers and SUCs before RUCova and after RUCova, and compare:
+We recommend calculating the Pearson correlation coefficients between markers and SUCs before RUCova and after RUCova, and comparing:

 ```
 corr_reg_before <- data |>